NunoSempere/clarivoyance/list/index.md

 - ★ In what year will progress on these benchmarks first by 5 times as fast as it was in 2022?: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0462-7/tables/1

-- ★ By what year will an AI first beat a human at a boardgame that neither the human nor the AI have ever played before?
+- ★ By what year will an AI first beat a human at a board game that neither the human nor the AI have ever played before?

 - ★★ Downstream of Metaculus AI Questions 1: How much time will pass between the training of the first system able to positively resolve this Metaculus question, and our having the capacity to automate 50% of labour?
   - [Metaculus question](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/)